Searching With Coveo

 Exclude irrelevant fields from your search results to improve loading time (see Displayable in search results).

 The number of requested results has a direct impact on query performance, as loading more items from the index takes more time.
 Keep the number of returned results as low as possible (see Editing Components).
 Default number is 10.
 The higher the number, the larger the quantity of items to return, and the slower the operation.
 Also, result folding and duplicate filtering will impact performance as well.
-For folding, you should thus limit the number or folded results to 5 inside each top result.
+Therefore, for folding, you should limit the number or folded results to 5 inside each top result.
 By default, only the first two most relevant children are folded (see Folding Results).

 Query Pipelines Rules